DreamingInBinary/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 - If you offer a sign in, Sign in with Apple is included.
     + If you don't, offer [password autofill][22].
 - Spotlight search and indexing support.
+    - If present, you support search continuation within your app via the `CoreSpotlightContinuation` info.plist key.
 - You have custom `UIPointerInteraction` support if your app needs it, and your interface supports cursor support correctly.
     + You don't force any interaction paradigm over another (i.e. touch is as viable as pointer or keyboard, and vice-versa).
     + You use the correct content effects consistently (highlight, lift and hover).